fansalon/TEspeX/README.md

 This command shows the help that should be something very similar to:
 ```
-usage: TExspec_v0.1.py [-h] --TE TE --cdna CDNA --ncrna NCRNA --sample SAMPLE
+usage: TEspeX_v0.1.py [-h] --TE TE --cdna CDNA --ncrna NCRNA --sample SAMPLE
-                        --paired PAIRED --length LENGTH --out OUT
+                      --paired PAIRED --length LENGTH --out OUT --strand
-                       [--num_threads NUM_THREADS] [--remove REMOVE]
+                      STRAND [--num_threads NUM_THREADS] [--remove REMOVE]

-arguments:
+optional arguments:
   -h, --help            show this help message and exit
-  --TE TE                     fa/fa.gz file containing TE consensus sequences in fasta format [required]
+  --TE TE               fa/fa.gz file containing TE consensus sequences in
+                        fasta format [required]
-  --cdna CDNA                 fa/fa.gz file containing cdna Ensembl sequences in fasta format [required]
+  --cdna CDNA           fa/fa.gz file containing cdna Ensembl sequences in
+                        fasta format [required]
-  --ncrna NCRNA               fa/fa.gz file containing ncrna Ensembl sequences in fasta format [required]
+  --ncrna NCRNA         fa/fa.gz file containing ncrna Ensembl sequences in
+                        fasta format [required]
   --sample SAMPLE       txt file containing fq/fq.gz FULL PATHS.
-If reads are single end, one path should be written in each line.
-If reads are paired end the two mates should be written in the same line separated by \t [required]
+If reads are
+                        single end, one path should be written in each line.
+                        If reads are paired end the two mates should be
+                        written in the same line separated by \t [required]
   --paired PAIRED       T (true) or F (false).
-T means the reads are paired and consequently the sample file is expected to contain 2 columns.
-F means the reads are not paired, sample file is expected to contain  1 single column [required]
+T means the reads are paired
+                        and consequently the sample file is expected to
+                        contain 2 columns.
+F means the reads are not paired,
+                        sample file is expected to contain 1 single column
+                        [required]
   --length LENGTH       length of the read given as input.
-This is used to calculate STAR index parameters.
-If your fq/fq.gz file contains reads with different length specify the shorter length [required]
+This is used to
+                        calculate STAR index parameters.
+If your fq/fq.gz file
+                        contains reads with different length specify the
+                        shorter length [required]
   --out OUT             directory where the output files will be written.
+This
-This directory is created by the pipeline, specificy a non-yet-existing directory [required]
+                        directory is created by the pipeline, specificy a non-
+                        yet-existing directory
+  --strand STRAND       strandeness of the RNAseq library. no =
+                        unstranded/htseqcount 'no', yes = htseqcount 'yes',
+                        reverse = htseqcount 'reverse'
+  --num_threads NUM_THREADS
-  --num_threads NUM_THREADS   number of threads used by STAR and samtools [2]
+                        number of threads used by STAR and samtools [2]
   --remove REMOVE       T (true) or F (false).
-If this parameter is set to T all the bam files are removed.
-If it is F they are not removed [T]
+If this parameter is set to T
+                        all the bam files are removed.
+If it is F they are not
+                        removed [T]
 ```

 All the arguments, except fot ```--num_threads``` and ```--remove```, are required.
 We suggest to use as argument of ```--TE``` argument a fasta file containing TE consensus sequences (from RepBase?) and as arguments of the ```--cdna``` and ```--ncrna``` arguments the transcriptome files containing cdna and ncrna from ensembl (or genecode if working with human or mouse data).\